xaur/decred-news/journal-template.md

 Nodes: As of {date} there were {n} public listening nodes and {n} normal nodes per {new source?}.
 Version distribution: {vx.y.z: n% (+n%), ...}.

 {any interesting analysis or events in the network}

-## Mining

-{new miners, relevant news about existing miners, interesting events or stats}

 ## Integrations